 When I first laid eyes on this collection I knew I had to read it.
 The cover is stunning and the idea of Gothic romance comics instantly caught my attention, being a fan of gothic literature in its various forms.
 It was a fast read and while I found a few spectacular comics in the collection I ended up feeling only lukewarm overall.

-Gothic Tales of Haunted Love seeks to revitalize an aging genre of literature while paying homage to the short-lived gothic romance comics of the 1970’s and 1980’s.
-Despite a variety of tropes that have become standard in the genre I feel that there is a lot more nuance compared to regular paranormal romance and this is what I think left me feeling a little underwhelmed.
+Gothic Tales of Haunted Love seeks to revitalize an aging genre of literature while paying homage to the short-lived gothic romance comics of the 1970s and 1980s.
+Despite a variety of tropes that have become standard in the genre I feel that there is a lot more nuanced compared to regular paranormal romance and this is what I think left me feeling a little underwhelmed.
 There were certainly a few finely crafted horror stories, such as Secrets in Silk and The Return, but did they feel all that gothic to me?
 Not really, no.